-The county boasts competitively priced commercial space, a well-educated workforce, and an excellent quality of life – with exceptional access to major metropolitan markets by land, air or bay.
+The county boasts competitively priced space for lease or sale, a well-educated workforce, and an excellent quality of life – with exceptional access to major metropolitan markets by land, air or bay.

 A Growing Economy

-Balanced by an Agrarian Lifestyle
+An Agrarian Lifestyle

 The northern portion of the county is comprised of small towns, and working farms.
 The county has consistently ranked in the top 3 counties in Maryland for the annual production of corn, wheat, and soybeans.
 The agriculture industry is lead by crop and grain production, large nursery operations, and commercial broiler production.
 Recently, we have seen an increase in the number of wineries, breweries, and distilleries.

 There are 530 farms operating in Queen Anne’s County, with 156,941 acres of agricultural production.
 The average size farm consists of 296 acres.
 Queen Anne’s County records 205,000 acres in agriculture use (2012 Census of Agriculture).

 For Additional Information visit our: Economic Development Viewer or Queen Anne’s County Brief Economic Fact Sheet